-Use the appropriate procedure for your operating system.
-Windows Vista Use the following procedure to update an existing NS-Link driver for the Windows Vista operating system.
-1. If necessary, unzip the self-extracting files from the Comtrol CD or ftp/web site.
-See Locating DeviceMaster Software on Page 8, to locate the device driver.
-2. Access the Properties page for the DeviceMaster (Page 37).
-3. Right-click the DeviceMaster for which you want to update the driver, and then click Update Driver Software .
-4. Click Install from a list or specific location (Advanced) and then Next.
-5. Click Browse my computer for driver software and then Next.
-6. Locate the NS-Link driver files and then click Next.
-7. If necessary, click Always trust software from "Comtrol Corp." and then Install.
-8. Click Close.
-9. Click Yes to restart the computer.
-Note: Make sure that you reboot the DeviceMaster after rebooting your host PC.
-Windows XP and Windows Server Use the following procedure to update an existing NS-Link driver for the Windows XP and Windows Server 2003 operating systems.
-2003 1.
-If necessary, unzip the self-extracting files from the Comtrol CD or ftp/web site.
-See Locating DeviceMaster Software on Page 8, if you need to locate the device driver.
-2. Access the Properties page for the DeviceMaster (Page 37).
-3. Right-click the DeviceMaster for which you want to update the driver, and then click Update Driver .
-4. Click Install from a list or specific location (Advanced) and then Next.
+Use the following procedure to update an existing NS-Link driver for the Windows Vista, Windows Server 2008, or Windows 7 operating systems.

+- If necessary, unzip the self-extracting files from the Comtrol CD or ftp/web site.
+See Locating DeviceMaster Software on Page 8, to locate the device driver. - 2.
+Access the Properties page for the DeviceMaster (Page 37). - 3.
+Right-click the DeviceMaster for which you want to update the driver, and then click Update Driver Software. - 4.
+Click Install from a list or specific location (Advanced) and then Next. - 5.
+Click Browse my computer for driver software and then Next. - 6.
+Locate the NS-Link driver files and then click Next. - 7.
+If necessary, click Always trust software from "Comtrol Corp." and then Install. - 8.
+Click Close. - 9.
+Click Yes to restart the computer.

+Note: Make sure that you reboot the DeviceMaster after rebooting your host PC so that the latest version of firmware included in the driver is uploaded to the DeviceMaster.

+Windows XP and Windows Server 2003

+Use the following procedure to update an existing NS-Link driver for the Windows XP or Windows Server 2003 operating systems.

+- 1. If necessary, unzip the self-extracting files from the Comtrol CD or ftp/web site.
+See Locating DeviceMaster Software on Page 8, if you need to locate the device driver. - 2.
+Access the Properties page for the DeviceMaster (Page 37). - 3.
+Right-click the DeviceMaster for which you want to update the driver, and then click Update Driver. - 4.
+Click Install from a list or specific location (Advanced) and then Next.

 5. Click Search for the best driver in these locations, Include this location in the search, Browse to locate the unzipped driver assembly, and then click Next.

-Note: When you browse to the directory containing the NS-Link files, you do not need to click a specific file.
+Note: When you browse to the directory containing the NS-Link files, you do not need to click a specific file, you may select any displayed .inf file.
 The driver automatically selects the appropriate file.

-6. If necessary, click Continue Anyway.
+- 6. If necessary, click Continue Anyway.

-7. Click Finish.
-8. Click Yes to restart the system.
-Note: Make sure that you reboot the DeviceMaster after rebooting your host PC.
-Windows 2000 Use the following procedure to update an existing NS-Link driver for the Windows 2000 operating system.
-1. If necessary, unzip the self-extracting files from the Comtrol CD or ftp/web site.
-See Locating DeviceMaster Software on Page 8, if you need to locate the device driver.
-2. Access the Properties page for the DeviceMaster (Page 37).
-3 Right-click the DeviceMaster for which you want to update the driver, and click Properties.
-4. Click the Driver tab and then Update Driver... button.
-5. Click Next when the Update Device Driver wizard appears.
-6. Click Search for a suitable driver for my device (recommended) and then Next.
-7. Click Specify a location and then Next.
-8. Click Browse to locate the driver update and then Open.
-Note: It is not necessary to select a file, just browse to the directory and click Open.
-9. Click OK and then Next.
-10. If necessary, click Yes to install the driver.
-11. Click Finish.
-12. Close the Properties page.
-13. Click Yes to reboot the system.
-Note: Make sure that you reboot the DeviceMaster after rebooting your host PC.
+- 7. Click Finish.

+- 8. Click Yes to restart the system.

+Note: Make sure that you reboot the DeviceMaster after rebooting your host PC so that the latest version of firmware included in the driver is uploaded to the DeviceMaster.